mtuxpe/Evalution_Boards/RAK4600/arduino/README.md

 ![Device Parameter](/RAK4600/image/LoRa_OTAA_Parameters.png)

->Please note that the default region for MCCI LoRaWAN LMIC Library is US915, if you want to use another region like EU868, you should open the file "lmic_project_config.h" in the folder <...\Documents\Arduino\libraries\arduino-lmic-master\project_config>, and modify the region to the one you want to use.
+>Please note that the default region for MCCI LoRaWAN LMIC Library is US915, if you want to use another region like EU868, you should open the file "lmic_project_config.h" on Arduino Libraries folder <...\Documents\Arduino\libraries\arduino-lmic-master\project_config>, and modify the region to the one you want to use.

 ![Region](/RAK4600/image/Arduino-LoRa%20region%20configuration.png)